-- Developer cites evidence primarily found in guidelines from the United States Preventive Services Task Force (USPSTF) and from the American Diabetes Association (ADA). - USPSTF grade B recommendation states that adults aged 40 to 70 years of age who are overweight or obese should be screened for abnormal blood glucose as part of cardiovascular risk assessment. - Referral of patients with abnormal blood glucose to intensive behavioral counseling interventions is also recommended by the USPSTF (grade B recommendation). - The ADA recommends an intensive behavioral lifestyle intervention program modeled on the Diabetes Prevention Program for prediabetes patients (grade A recommendation). - The developer cites ADA's grade A recommendation on Metformin therapy for preventing type 2 diabetes in individuals with prediabetes (<60 years, BMI ≥35 kg/m2 and women with prior gestational diabetes mellitus). - An individualized medical nutrition therapy is recommended by ADA for all with type 1 or type 2 diabetes or gestational diabetes mellitus (grade A recommendation). - The Committee noted that this measure could be specified as an outcome measure but acknowledged that providers may not yet have the processes in place to achieve outcomes.
+- The ADA recommends an intensive behavioral lifestyle intervention program modeled on the Diabetes Prevention Program for prediabetes patients (grade A recommendation). - The developer cites ADA's grade A recommendation on Metformin therapy for preventing type 2 diabetes in individuals with prediabetes (<60 years, BMI ≥35 kg/m2 and women with prior gestational diabetes mellitus). - An individualized medical nutrition therapy is recommended by ADA for all those with type 1 or type 2 diabetes or gestational diabetes mellitus (grade A recommendation). - The Committee noted that this measure could be specified as an outcome measure but acknowledged that providers may not yet have the processes in place to achieve outcomes.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.

 (2a.
 Reliability precise specifications, testing; 2b.
-Validity testing, threats to validity 2a.
+Validity testing, threats to validity

+2a.
 Reliability: H-0; M-16; L-3; I-0; 2b.
-Validity: H-0; M-13; L-3; I-3
+Validity: H-0; M-13; L-3; I-3 Rationale:

-- Developer used same testing for both data element reliability and validity. - Developer performed data element reliability/validity testing at two facilities on two common EHR systems. - Test Site #1: An ambulatory facility in South Carolina, part of a larger health system comprised of 8 inpatient hospitals and more than 100 outpatient facilities.
-This facility uses Epic EHR in their facility. - Test Site #2: An ambulatory facility in South Carolina, part of a larger system comprised of a 1,600+ bed comprehensive integrated health system, serving 1 million patients.
-This facility uses Cerner EHR in their facility. - Submission includes simulated data set results demonstrating unit testing covering 100% of the measure logic. - The feasibility assessment indicated the following data elements had issues in the accuracy domain indicating that these data elements may not be correct: - "Laboratory Test, Performed: Glucose [Mass/volume] in Serum or Plasma --2 hours post 75 g glucose PO" Measure developer noted that fasting status of glucose testing is not captured in discrete fields in either EHR, however capturing A1C testing is feasible.
-To test for pre-

-3570e Intervention for Prediabetes diabetes, fasting plasma glucose, 2-h plasma glucose during 75-g oral glucose tolerance test, and A1C are equally appropriate (in Cerner and Epic) "Laboratory Test, Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) • "Intervention, Performed: Referral to Dietitian" (measure developer noted that It is expected that EMR developers to create a distinct field to collect this data in the future.) (in Cerner and Epic) • "Intervention, Performed: Referral to Diabetes Prevention Program" (measure developer noted that It is expected that EMR developers to create a distinct field to collect this data in the future) (in Cerner and Epic) • "Intervention, Not Performed: Referral to Diabetes Prevention Program" (in Cerner and Epic) "Intervention, Not Performed: Referral to Dietitian" (in Cerner and Epic) "Medication, Not Ordered: Metformin" (in Cerner) "Diagnosis: Limited Life Expectancy" (in Cerner) "Encounter, Performed: Nursing Facility Visit" (in Cerner) Data element reliability/validity testing was conducted utilizing Parallel Forms Reliability Testing methodology to determine if data elements found through electronic data pulls could be confirmed by manual abstraction of the same data elements.
-Verification of the data elements was obtained through automated data search strategies against a reference strategy (considered the gold standard) for obtaining the data elements. • Manual review of the data elements was used as the reference strategy against which automated data search and extraction strategies were evaluated. • Interrater reliability (crude agreement and Cohen's Kappa) was used to assess the reliability of the measure based on results from two independent reviewers trained in the same way reviewing the same patient record.
-In terms of reliability, the Committee raised concerns around the sampling methodology.
-The Committee noted that convenience sampling did not necessarily indicate systematic bias. • The Committee expressed concern that the measure may not have had all data elements tested and that the eCQM feasibility scorecard assessment indicated the many data elements had issues in the accuracy domain, indicating that these data elements may not be accurately captured.
-3. Feasibility: H-0; M-5; L-15; l-1 (3a.
-Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.
-Susceptibility to inaccuracies/ unintended consequences identified 3d.
-Data collection strategy can be implemented) Rationale: • The Committee raised concerns that the fields needed to collect this measure are not present in the EHR.
-4. Use and Usability 4a.
-Use; 4a1.
-Accountability and transparency; 4a2.
-Feedback on the measure by those being measured and others; 4b.
-Usability; 4b1.
-Improvement; 4b2.
-The benefits to patients outweigh evidence of unintended negative consequences to patients) 4a.
-Use: Pass-18; No Pass-0 4b.
-Usability: H-0; M-10; L-6; I-2 Rationale: For usability, the Committee noted that there are potential issues with lack of discrete fields to document the referral and patient lacking access to a diabetes prevention program because their insurance doesn't cover the services.
-5. Related and Competing Measures No related or competing measures noted.
-6. Standing Committee Recommendation for Endorsement: Yes-5; No-13 7.
-Public and Member Comment 8.
-Consensus Standards Approval Committee (CSAC) Endorsement Decision: Yes-X; No-X (November 17, 2020:
+- The developer used the same testing for both data element reliability and validity. - The developer performed data element reliability/validity testing at two facilities on two common EHR systems. - Test Site #1: This is an ambulatory facility in South Carolina, which is part of a larger health system composed of 8 inpatient hospitals and more than 100 outpatient facilities.
+This facility uses Epic EHR in their facility. - Test Site #2: This is an ambulatory facility in South Carolina, which is part of a larger system composed of a 1,600+ bed comprehensive integrated health system, serving 1 million patients.
+This facility uses Cerner EHR in their facility. - Submission includes simulated data set results demonstrating unit testing that covers 100% of the measure logic. - The feasibility assessment indicated the following data elements had issues in the accuracy domain, further indicating that these data elements may not be correct: - "Laboratory Test, Performed: Glucose [Mass/volume] in Serum or Plasma --2 hours post 75 g glucose PO", (Measure developer noted that fasting status of glucose testing is not captured in discrete fields in either EHR, however capturing A1C testing is feasible.
+To test for prediabetes, fasting plasma glucose, 2-h plasma glucose during 75-g oral glucose tolerance test, and A1C are equally appropriate (in Cerner and Epic) - "Laboratory Test, Performed: Fasting glucose [Moles/volume] in Serum or Plasma" (in Cerner and Epic) - "Intervention, Performed: Referral to Dietitian" (measure developer noted that It is expected that EMR developers to create a distinct field to collect this data in the future.) (in Cerner and Epic) - "Intervention, Performed: Referral to Diabetes Prevention Program" (measure developer noted that It is expected that EMR developers to create a distinct field to collect this data in the future) (in Cerner and Epic) - "Intervention, Not Performed: Referral to Diabetes Prevention Program" (in Cerner and Epic) - o "Intervention, Not Performed: Referral to Dietitian" (in Cerner and Epic) - "Medication, Not Ordered: Metformin" (in Cerner) - "Diagnosis: Limited Life Expectancy" (in Cerner) - "Encounter, Performed: Nursing Facility Visit" (in Cerner) - Data element reliability/validity testing was conducted utilizing the Parallel Forms Reliability Testing methodology to determine if data elements found through electronic data pulls could be confirmed by manual abstraction of the same data elements. - Verification of the data elements was obtained through automated data search strategies against a reference strategy, which is considered the gold standard for obtaining the data elements.